 You can earn towards your education

-College education is expensive.
+A college education is expensive.
 Most students graduate with debt.
-If you take up a job during your gap year, you may be able to earn some money to fund your education so you can graduate with minimum debt.
+If you take up a job during your gap year, you may be able to earn some money to fund your education so you can graduate with minimal debt.

 It puts you a year behind